maxxiimo/the-front-end-manifesto/chp8-device-detection.md

     Mime::Type.register_alias "text/html", :mobile

-Don't forget to restart your server, and with that, requests from mobile devices detected by Mobvious will be served `.html.mobile views`.
-Only one is included in our base mobile files, but I'm beginning to get concerned that as we move along development, we will find that we have way too many files in our `app/views` folder – some ending with `.html.haml` others with `.mobile.haml`.
+Don't forget to restart your server, and with that, requests from mobile devices detected by Mobvious will be served `.html.mobile` views.

 NOTE: If you use Firefox try [User Agent Switcher][] to test on your desktop.

+If you look in the `app/views` directory you'll find several `.mobile.haml` files mixed in with your regular `.html.haml`files, which if it hasn't already should concern you.
+As we move along in development we may find that we have way too many files in our `app/views` folder – some ending with `.html.haml` others with `.mobile.haml`.

 ### Reorganization

-To better organize and reduce clutter in our views, let's store our mobile views in a separate folder than our regular views.
+To better organize and reduce potential clutter in our views, it's a good idea to store mobile views in a `mobile` folder; separate from our regular views.

-**Step 1**: Create a new `app/views/mobile` folder and move all mobile views there.
+**Step 1**: Create a new `app/views/mobile` folder and move all mobile views from the `layout`, `pages` and `shared` folders there.
+You will need to re-create these folders in the new `mobile`folder.

 **Step 2**: We tell Rails that our mobile views are now located in this directory by adding the following `prepend_view_path` to our `prepare_for_mobile` method: